jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2023-11-24-profiling-development.markdown

 The default database offered by many profilers, such as [Kraken](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1891-0), uses the NCBI taxonomy + reference genomes from RefSeq.
 Other methods like [mOTUs](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-022-01410-z) or [MetaPhlAn](https://www.nature.com/articles/s41587-023-01688-w) use the NCBI taxonomy as well, but not just RefSeq genomes.
 The most popular standardized benchmark, **the [CAMI](https://www.nature.com/articles/s41592-022-01431-4) benchmark**, uses RefSeq/NCBI taxonomy.

 I first want to recognize the amazing work done by the creators of the RefSeq and the NCBI taxonomies.
 They are invaluable resources.
-However, I have a few grievances _from a purely metagenomic profiling perspective_.
+However, I have a few grievances _from a purely profiling perspective_.

 ### Lack of RefSeq database standardization across tools